Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 If this person is a co-worker, here are a few tips for dealing with them:

 - Try to ignore them as much as possible.
-This may be not easy if they are constantly on your face, but if you manage not to engage them, it will make things easier for you.
+This may not be easy if they are constantly on your face, but if you manage not to engage them, it will make things easier for you.

 - If they continue to complain after you’ve asked them to stop, or if their complaints harm your work, then it may be best to withdraw attention entirely.